drscotthawley/panotti/README.md

     $
 (Within each subdirectory of `Samples`, there are loads of .wav or .mp3 files that correspond to each of those classes.)
 For now, it's assumed that all data files have the same length & sample rate.
-Also, `librosa` is going to turn stereo files into mono by, e.g. averaging the left & right channels.

 *"Is there any sample data that comes with this repo?"*  Not the data itself, but check out the `examples/` directory. ;-)